elixir-europe/rdmkit/pages/your_tasks/data_interlinking.md

 * Start by creating {% tool "biosamples" %} entries, if the technology-specific repositories don't do it for you: register parent samples and sub-samples (e.g. cohort-individual, individual-specimens, etc).
   * To make your samples findable in BioSamples using your project name, add your project title as an attribute to all your samples (at least the parent samples).
 Name the attribute “**Project**”.
 [See sample from the HoloFood project](https://www.ebi.ac.uk/biosamples/samples/SAMEA112369763).
 * A way to group all samples from your study under an overarching entry is to create a {% tool "biostudies" %} entry describing your multi-omics study.
   * Link BioSamples entries (e.g. parent samples) through the Linked Information (Link) section.
-See the example: https://www.ebi.ac.uk/biostudies/studies/S-SUBS5.
+[See the BioStudies example](https://www.ebi.ac.uk/biostudies/studies/S-SUBS5).
   * Provide the required details about your project, funding, and any associated publications.
 Make sure to use the exact same project name as in BioSamples to ensure consistency.
   * Submit your BioStudies entry to get the accession number.
 * If feasible, add your BioStudies accession number as an external reference in the relevant BioSamples entries.
 This enables you and others to navigate from an entry in BioSamples to all related samples and study information in BioStudies.